kwadie/bq-backup-manager/README.md

 ./scripts/prepare_backup_operation_projects_for_terraform.sh <project1> <project2> <etc>
 ```

 The list of projects must include all projects you're planning to run backup operations in.
+This includes the following:
-This includes all projects listed under the
+* All projects listed under the`backup_operation_project` field in the fallback policy
+* Source tables projects (if you're not setting the `backup_operation_project`)
-`backup_operation_project` field in the fallback policy, plus the ones included in the `additional_backup_operation_projects` Terraform variable.
+* Projects included in the `additional_backup_operation_projects` Terraform variable.

 #### Terraform Deployment